-- The plan adheres to the template adopted by the State Board of Education; - The budget includes sufficient expenditures to implement the actions and strategies included in the plan, based on the projected costs included in the plan; - The plan adheres to the expenditure requirements for funds apportioned on the basis of the number and concentration of unduplicated pupils.
+- The plan adheres to the template adopted by the State Board of Education; - The budget includes sufficient expenditures to implement the actions and strategies included in the plan, based on the projected costs included in the plan; and - The plan adheres to the expenditure requirements for funds apportioned on the basis of the number and concentration of unduplicated pupils.

 The district's adopted LCAP has been analyzed in the context of the guidance provided by the California County Superintendents Educational Services Association (CCSESA) and the California Department of Education (CDE).
 Based on our analysis, the district's Local Control and Accountability Plan for the 2016-17 fiscal year has been approved by the Riverside County Superintendent of Schools.
-Our goal is to further enhance the performance of students by offering commendations and suggestions for the implementation of the plan and the development of the Annual Update and the 2017-18 LCAP.
+However, following are concerns and suggestions for the implementation of the plan and the development of the Annual Update and the 2017-18 LCAP.